Fujifilm X-E2 versus Fujifilm X30

 |Fujifilm X-E1 (⇒ lft | rgt)||2360||no||2.8||460||fixed||no||4000||6.0||YES||no|

-So what conclusions can be drawn?
+So how do things add up?
 Is the Fujifilm X-E2 better than the Fujifilm X30 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (16 vs 12MP) with a 18% higher linear resolution.